Ever wake up on the wrong side of the bed?

 This is the VIP, red-carpet tactic we all know and love (or love to hate).
 When you tell someone they can't have something or what they want is scarce, it often makes them want it more.
 You know, the whole "playing hard to get" thing.

 This just so happens to be a common sales tactic, but marketers can use it, too.
 Tell prospects they can have an offer ... but only for a limited time.
 Or only for the first 10 that respond in social media.
 Heck, you don't even always have to tell them what it is.

 This tactic is particularly popular with savvy ecommerce shops, too -- ModCloth, for instance, frequently sends me emails letting me know that an item I like is so popular, it's almost out of stock.
 "Oh no!
 Everyone else is snagging it!
 I have to get it before I'm left out!"

 I don't know what this says about human nature, but there's an undeniable correlation between page views and negativity.
-Consider these titles that showed up while scanning CNN's homepage today:
+Consider some of these titles you might find on a news site like CNN: